Clarisse Vigoureux

 Claire Charlotte Dorothée Gauthier, known as Clarisse Vigoureux, (11 June 1789 in Montagney – 13 January 1865 in San Antonio) was a French Fourierist journalist and writer.

 Biography

-The daughter of a blacksmith, Clarisse Vigoureux was born in Montagney (Doubs) in 1789.
-She married François Vigoureux, a cloth merchant in Besançon, who committed suicide in 1817 by poisoning himself because he was accused by public rumour of being the cause of the famine that was then raging in Besançon.
+The daughter of a blacksmith, Clarisse Vigoureux was born in Montagney in 1789.
+She married François Vigoureux, a cloth merchant in Besançon, who poisoned himself in 1817 because of a rumor that he was the cause of the famine then raging in Besançon.